The best cloud backup services

 Reasons to avoid

-IDrive offers the most bang for the buck, backing up an unlimited number of machines to either a 5TB or a 10TB ($4.98 for the first year for Tom's Guide readers) limit, which should be enough for most people.
-It's our Editor's Choice for best cloud backup service.
+IDrive offers the most bang for your buck, backing up an unlimited number of machines to either a 5TB or a 10TB ($4.98 for the first year for Tom's Guide readers) limit, which should be enough for most people.
+It's our Editor's Choice as the best cloud backup service.

-IDrive also keeps old copies of each file forever, which is handy, but you'll have to mind those storage caps.
+IDrive also keeps old copies of each file forever, which is handy, but you should be aware that it has a storage limit of 5 TB.
 It also has two-factor authentication, which is an essential feature every online service provider should offer.

 Read our full IDrive Personal review.